 Falling Dominoes

-Published in 2005, the final NIST report on the collapse of WTC 1 and WTC 2 was widely accepted by the structural engineering community.
-It concluded that the towers had fallen because the impact of the planes severed and damaged support columns, dislodged fireproofing insulation coating steel columns and floor trusses, and widely dispersed jet fuel over multiple floors.
+Published in 2005, the final NIST report was widely accepted by the structural engineering community.
+It concluded that the 2 towers had fallen because the impact of the planes severed and damaged support columns.
+It also dislodged fireproofing insulation coating steel columns and floor trusses, and widely dispersed jet fuel over multiple floors.

-While these fires were insufficiently hot to actually melt steel, they progressively weakened the floors and columns with dislodged fireproofing to the point where floors sagged and pulled inward.
-This led to the bowing of perimeter columns and the failure of the south face of WTC 1 and the east face of WTC 2, initiating the collapse of each building.
+Although the fires didn’t melt steel, they gradually weakened the floors and columns.
+This caused them to sag and pull inward due to dislodged fireproofing.
+This resulted in the bowing of perimeter columns.
+And it led to the failure of the south face of WTC 1 and the east face of WTC 2, triggering the collapse of both buildings.
 WTC 2 collapsed more quickly than WTC 1 because it experienced more damage to its core.

 Thomas Eagar says: